The new pulse-pounding thriller from the 2010 winner of the CWA Steel Dagger Award.

 As a writer with an apartment overlooking Rock Creek Park, I can testify to the dead-on accuracy of Simon Conway's portrayal.
 As a veteran Washington journalist, I can attest to his perfect-pitch rendition of the smug insider world of DC power players.
 And as a lover of thrillers, I can confess that I was hooked (or, more accurately, addicted) from the moment the first body popped up in Rock Creek Park. - Walter Shapiro, Washington, D.C. correspondent

-Simon Conway lives in London with his wife the Channel Four News Correspondent Sarah Smith.
+He lives in Glasgow with his wife the journalist and broadcaster Sarah Smith.
+He has two daughters.

 A LOYAL SPY, his third novel, won the 2010 CWA Steel Dagger Award for Best Thriller of the year.